Email Icon YouTube Icon LinkedIn Icon Facebook Icon Twitter Icon

 Many businesses invest hundreds if not thousands of dollars into their websites, hoping that it will generate sales and leads.
 Far too often, pros in Search Engine Marketing come across websites that, plain and simple, are not conducive to maximizing their business goals.
 Here are some quick tips to help enhance your user experience that should result in an increase in conversions.

 1. Calls To Action — Sites that lack calls to action tend to receive a lower conversion rate than ones that plaster their website directing searchers to actions.
-It could be as simple as adding buttons that say, “Sign Up Now,” “Request Info,” etc. From our experience when these simple additions make it on to webpages the conversion rate dramatically increases.
-Searchers need to be “told” what to do, or you risk losing that sale or lead and your visitor will bounce off your site.
+It could be as simple as adding buttons that say, “Sign Up Now,

 When the economy is in a state of turmoil businesses tend to cut their advertising budgets first.
 The following is a list of examples of why this is not a good idea: